robtweed/mg-webComponents/TUTORIAL.md

           customElements.define(componentName, class tutorial_template extends HTMLElement {

 ## 3) You Don't Need to use Shadow DOM

 In all the examples we're going to use, we **won't** be using the Shadow DOM capability of WebComponents.
 You *can* use the Shadow DOM with *mg-webComponents*, but it isn't essential, and, if using *mg-webComponents* with a framework such as [Bootstrap 4](https://getbootstrap.com/), you'll find it all a lot simpler without Shadow DOM.

+Using Shadow DOM is an advanced topic, and examples of its use will be covered later in the tutorial.
+For now, its use is neither relevant nor helpful to understanding the *mg-webComponents* framework.

 ## 4) Define the HTML for your WebComponent